WHO eyes vaccine trial for Ebola-hit DR Congo - Nigeria Today

 WHO eyes vaccine trial for Ebola-hit DR Congo

-There is no licenced vaccine for the Ebola virus, but a promising candidate vaccine could be deployed within a matter of days if the DR Congo government gives its approval, the WHO said.
+There is no licensed vaccine for the Ebola virus, but a promising candidate vaccine could be deployed within a matter of days if the DR Congo government gives its approval, the WHO said.

 “The preparations are in place.
 We could potentially mount a campaign within around a week given all of the conditions… are met,” Peter Salama, the agency’s health emergencies chief, told reporters during a conference call.